 (c) Review the gauging frequency achieved and the rating changes identified; and

-(d) Undertake a number of maintenance activities as described in section 8.4.6.8 and 8.4.6.9 of this Manual.
+(d) Undertake a number of maintenance activities as described in section 7.4.6.8 and 7.4.6.9.

 Note: It is vital, for the quality of data, that resources for gaugings be allocated and prioritized using rigorous and timely analysis of the probability and frequency of rating changes.